-The Saskatchewan Polytechnic/SAC Commercial Pilot program is one of the most innovative, highly-respected programs in Canada.
+Take to the skies with Saskatchewan Polytechnic's Commercial Pilot program.
+The growing aviation industry means qualified pilots are in demand—there’s never been a better opportunity to build your career as a commercial pilot.This program is one of the most innovative, highly-respected programs in Canada, with excellent industry support and local carriers actively recruiting our students.
 When you graduate, you’ll have your Commercial Pilot Licence with multi-engine instrument rating or single-engine instrument rating.

 You’ll learn about:

-Experience and Mentorship
+Experience and mentorship

 Commercial aviation is expanding.
 There are job opportunities for qualified commercial pilots with charter and scheduled airlines, large corporations, courier companies, commuter airlines, flight schools, crop sprayers, aerial photography and survey companies, airline and airport administration and more.
 Your first job will probably be in a ground position with a smaller operator, where you’ll be expected to demonstrate commitment and professionalism as you work your way into flying positions.